Everesh/odin-chess/help/input.md

 ## Save command

 ```
-save [uninterupted_string]
+save
 ```

+A subsequent prompt will ask you to provide your desired file name (string devoid of whitespace characters)

 /* *Will store in saves/(uninterupted_string).yml*

 ## Load command

-On start if a save file is present in `saves/` it will be listed and can be loaded either via its designated number
+On start if at least a single save file is present in `saves/` they will all be listed and can be loaded via their designated number

 ```
-[1-n | uninterupted_string]
+[1-n]
 ```

 ## Algebraic notation